msimko81/VaultSecretsTool/readme.md

 ## Configuration

-Application is configured using global [appsettings.json](src/VaultSecretsTool/appsettings.json) and optional personalized `appsettings.Local.json`, which can created out of the template [appsettings.Local.json.template](src/VaultSecretsTool/appsettings.Local.json.template).
+Application is configured using global [appsettings.json](src/VaultSecretsTool/appsettings.json) and optional personalized `appsettings.Local.json`, which can be created out of the template [appsettings.Local.json.template](src/VaultSecretsTool/appsettings.Local.json.template).

 Configurable custom options:
 * used environment